1reyesc/MoveHealth/Documentation/User.md

    - **Analysis Name**: Provide a name for your new analysis.
    - **Description**: Write a brief description of the analysis.
 4. Once you’ve entered the details, click on **Create Analysis**.
 It will save it to the database.
-5. You can go back time to the **Insurance AI Analysis** page  and look at the history of the past created analysis pages
+5. You can go back to the **Insurance AI Analysis** page  and look at the history of the past created analysis pages

 ![image](https://github.com/user-attachments/assets/99acb627-88b2-427e-90f2-f29250229da3)